All Episodes

 So the voters never got to vote.

-Because they did it after I joined the race, and they figured I'd probably win Colorado, which I would.
+And the voters didn't know that except when I got up and complained because they did it after I joined the race and they figured I'd probably win Colorado, which I would.

 I would win Colorado.

-And we had delegates, they go in, they don't take them, and then they take these others.
+And then they take these others.

 So they get the delegates without voting.